solomonthangthong/solomonthangthong/README.md

 Hello 👋

-My name is Solomon Thangthong, and I am a 5th semester [Computer Engineering Technology - Computer Science](https://www.algonquincollege.com/sat/program/computer-engineering-technology-computing-science/) student at Algonquin College.
+My name is Solomon Thangthong, and I am a recent graduated from Algonquin College with a  [Computer Engineering Technology - Computer Science](https://www.algonquincollege.com/sat/program/computer-engineering-technology-computing-science/) advanced diploma.
--  I’m currently working as a SAP ABAP developer at Innovapost - Deloitte co-op!
+-  Previously worked as a SAP ABAP developer and DevOps Engineer co-ops at Innovapost - Deloitte!
--  Previously finished a co-op term at Innovapost doing DevOp/SRE tasks.

 To connect with me, checkout these resources:
 - LinkedIn: https://www.linkedin.com/in/solomon-thangthong/